ibm-cloud-docs/containers/cs_uc_gov.md

 An Open-Government Data Program Executive needs to share public data with the community and private sector, but the data is locked in an on-premises monolithic system.
 {: shortdesc}

-Why {{site.data.keyword.cloud_notm}}: With {{site.data.keyword.containerlong_notm}}, the Exec delivers the transformative value of combined public-private data.
+Why {{site.data.keyword.cloud_notm}}: With {[product_name_notm}}, the Exec delivers the transformative value of combined public-private data.
 Likewise, the service provides the public cloud platform to refactor and expose microservices from monolithic on-premises apps.
 Also, the public cloud allows government and the public partnerships to use external cloud services and collaboration-friendly open-source tools.

 Key technologies:
 * [Clusters that fit varied CPU, RAM, storage needs](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes)